 For this current paper, the effects of the Charter and this ‘empirical turn’ on political communication will be considered.
 A unique pair of Supreme Court cases (Carter v.
 Canada (Attorney General) [2015] 1 S.C.R.
 331; Rodriguez v.
 British Columbia (Attorney General) [1993] 3 S.C.R.
 519), dealing with the criminalization of doctor-assisted death and decided some twenty years apart, facilitates this study.
 In Carter, a unanimous Supreme Court of Canada found that the criminalization of doctor-assisted death was an unreasonable violation of a person’s right to “life, liberty and security of the person” as provided by section 7 of the Charter.
 This decision stands in stark contrast to the Supreme Court’s decision when it was confronted with the same legal question in the 1993 Rodriguez case, where the criminalization of doctor-assisted death was allowed to stand.
 Despite addressing essentially the same legal argument, with similarly sympathetic applicants, the two cases nonetheless reached very different outcomes.
 As will be explained later in this paper, this remarkable change in outcome can be explained primarily by two key factors: (1) the evolution of section 7 jurisprudence; and (2) the Supreme Court’s changing approach to social science evidence.
 This paper asks whether these changes to the Supreme Court’s Charter jurisprudence are in turn reflected in what is communicated to the Canadian public through news coverage.
 By undertaking a content analysis of English print media coverage of the Supreme Court’s two decisions on doctor-assisted dying, this paper provides a novel empirical measure of potential changes in the framing of Supreme Court decisions over time.

 We will be focusing our analysis on news coverage of the Supreme Court for a number of reasons.
 Chief among these is the essential role that the media and journalists play in connecting the Court to the public.
 Beyond issuing a publicly distributed ruling for a case, courts do not explain their decisions to the public.
 Supreme Court justices do not participate in press conferences and are in comparison to other public officials relatively inaccessible.
 In practice, the public relies almost exclusively on the media for interpretation and dissemination of judicial decisions (Hausegger, Riddell, and Hennigar 2015; Lydia Anita Miljan 2014; Sauvageau, Schneiderman, and Taras 2006).
 The relationship between the Supreme Court and the public, with the media as intermediary, has become increasingly important post-Charter where the Court is often implicated in controversial and partisan debates by virtue of the cases it decides.
 Importantly, the response to judicial decisions by other political institutions and actors is highly influenced by media coverage of the decisions of the Court (Sauvageau, Schneiderman and Taras 2006; Macfarlane 2008).
-Due to its generally inaccessible nature, the Supreme Court’s control over the message starts and ends with the release of a judicial decision, and through news coverage, “journalists are the managers of the political life of judicial decisions,” (Peter Russell as quoted in Sauvageau, Scheiderman and Taras 2006).
+Due to its generally inaccessible nature, the Supreme Court’s control over the message starts and ends with the release of a judicial decision, and through news coverage, “journalists are the managers of the political life of judicial decisions” (Peter Russell as quoted in Sauvageau, Scheiderman and Taras 2006).